Indian Police Service

-Along with the Indian Administrative Service (IAS) and the Indian Forest Service (IFS), the IPS is one of the All India Services – its officers are employed by both the Union Government and the individual states.
+Along with the Indian Administrative Service (IAS) and the Indian Forest Service (IFS), the IPS is part of the All India Services – its officers are employed by both the Union Government and by individual states governments.

-The service commands and provides leadership to State police forces and Union territories' police forces, Central Armed Police Forces (BSF, SSB, CRPF, CISF, and ITBP), the National Security Guard (NSG), National Disaster Response Force (NDRF), Intelligence Bureau (IB), Research and Analysis Wing (R&AW), Special Protection Group (SPG), National Investigative Agency (NIA) and the Central Bureau of Investigation (CBI).
+The service provides leadership to various state and central police forces, including the Central Armed Police Forces (BSF, SSB, CRPF, CISF, and ITBP), the National Security Guard (NSG), Narcotics Control Bureau (NCB), National Disaster Response Force (NDRF), Intelligence Bureau (IB), Research and Analysis Wing (R&AW), Special Protection Group (SPG), National Investigation Agency (NIA), and the Central Bureau of Investigation (CBI).

 History

-British India
+Indian Imperial Police

-In 1861, the British Parliament introduced the Indian Councils Act, 1861.
-The act created the foundation of a modern and professionalised police bureaucracy in India.
+In 1861, the Parliament of the United Kingdom introduced the Indian Councils Act, 1861.
+The act created the foundation of a modern and professional police bureaucracy in India.
 It introduced a new cadre of police, called Superior Police Services, later known as the Indian Imperial Police.
 The highest rank in the service was the inspector general for each province.
-The rank of inspector general was equated and ranked with brigadier, and similar ranks in the Indian Armed Forces, as per central warrant of precedence in 1937.
+The rank of inspector general was equated to that of a brigadier, and similar ranks in the Indian Armed Forces, as per a central warrant of precedence issued in 1937.

-In 1902–03, a police commission was established for the Police reforms under Sir Andrew Fraser and Lord Curzon.
-It recommended the appointment of Indians at officer level in the police.
-Indians could rise only to the ranks of Inspector of police, the senior N.C.O. position.
-However they were not part of Indian Imperial Police.
+In 1902–1903, a police commission was established to recommend reforms under Sir Andrew Fraser and Lord Curzon.
+It recommended the appointment of Indians as officers in the police.
+Previously, Indians could rise only to the rank of an inspector, the senior N.C.O. position.
+However they were not part of the Indian Imperial Police.

-From 1920, Indian Imperial Police was open to Indians and the entrance examination for the service was conducted both in India and England.
+From 1920 onward, the Indian Imperial Police was open to Indians and the entrance examination for the service was conducted both in India and England.

 Prior to Independence, senior police officers belonging to the Imperial Police (IP) were appointed by the secretary of state on the basis of a competitive examination.
-The first open civil service examination for admission to the service was held in England in June 1893 and the ten top candidates were appointed as probationers in the Indian (Imperial) Police.
-It is not possible to pinpoint an exact date on which the Indian Police came formally into being.
+The first open civil service examination for admittance to the service was held in England in June 1893 and the ten top candidates were appointed as probationers in the Indian Imperial Police.
+It is not possible to identify an exact date for when the Indian Police Service came formally into being.

-Around 1907, the secretary of state's officers were directed to wear the letters "IP" on their epaulettes in order to distinguish them from the other officers not recruited by the secretary of state through examination.
-In this sense, 1907 could be regarded as the starting point.
-In 1948, a year after India gained independence; the Imperial Police was replaced by IPS.
+Around 1907, the secretary of state's officers were directed to wear the letters "IP" on their epaulettes in order to distinguish them from other officers not recruited by the secretary through examination.
+Therefore, 1907 could be regarded as the starting point for the IPS.
+In 1948, a year after India gained independence; the Imperial Police was formally replaced by the Indian Police Service.

 Indian Police Service

-The Indian Police Service was created under the Article 312(2) in part XIV of the Constitution of India.
+The Indian Police Service was created under Article 312(2), XIV of the Constitution of India.

-As per media reports, there is a massive shortage of IPS officers in India, amounting to nearly 19% to 22% of sanctioned strength.
+As per media reports, there is a massive shortage of IPS officers in India, amounting to nearly 19% to 22% of the sanctioned strength.